 Pooling

 Pooling layers are used to reduce the dimensions of the feature maps.
 Thus, it reduces the number of parameters to learn and the amount of computation performed in the network.
-The pooling layer the features present in a region of the feature map generated by a convolution layer.
+The pooling layer summarizes the features present in a region of the feature map generated by a convolution layer.

 In our project, we will be applying a 1D CNN.
 In Keras, the easiest way to define a model is to initiate a Sequential model class and keep adding required layers.
 A Sequential model is a plain stack of layers where each layer has exactly one input tensor and one output tensor.